rmarkello/snfpy/README.md

 ```

 The fused network is then ready for other analyses (like clustering!).
-If we want to cluster the nextwork we can try and determine the "optimal" number of clusters to form using `snf.get_n_clusters()`.
+If we want to cluster the network we can try and determine the "optimal" number of clusters to form using `snf.get_n_clusters()`.
 This functions returns the top _two_ "optimal" number of clusters (estimated via an eigengap approach):

 ```python